glenkitchen/assembly/COMPONENTS.md

 # Components

 - Avoid building base components.
-Use pre-built components from component libraries.
+Just use components from component libraries.
 - Choose a component in this order of priority:

   - Use a [Material UI](https://material-ui.com) component.
-Material UI is the base component, theming and styling solution.
+Material UI is the base component library.
   - Use a component from another library if Material UI does not provide the component or the Material UI component is not as useful as the third-party component.
 (Not just slightly less useful, but materially less useful.)
-  - Use [Styled Components](https://styled-components.com/) to create components that are not provided by Material-UI or any other third-party library.
-Generally these should only be layout components.
-This should always be a last resort and only necessary for rare use cases.
+  - Use [Styled Components](https://styled-components.com/) to create components that are not provided by Material-UI or a third-party library.
+This should always be a last resort and only necessary for layout components or rare use cases.

 # Themes

 - Avoid building a theme solution.
-Use [Material UI](https://material-ui.com) as the base theming solution.

-- Allow a tenant to use a [Material UI](https://material-ui.com) theme or a non-Material UI theme:
+Just use [Material UI](https://material-ui.com) theming.

+- Although Material UI provides the theming, the theme does not have to be styled as a Material UI theme.
+It can can also be styled with a non-Material UI look and feel.
+The available themes are:
   - Material UI Dark
   - Material UI Light
-  - Assembly Dark (Similar to CodeSandbox Dark)
+  - Assembly Dark
-- Customise a Material UI theme to implement a non-Material UI theme.
+- The non-Material UI theme is implemented as a Material UI theme with overrides.

 # Styles

-- Use Styled Components to create base components not provided by Material UI or another third-party library.
+- Use [Styled Components](https://styled-components.com/) to create base components not provided by Material UI or another third-party library.

 - Use [Styled Components](https://styled-components.com/) to wrap a Material UI components or third-party component in a style.
-This only need to be done for a non-Material UI style that can't be implemented in the theme.
+This only need to be done if the component needs a non-Material UI style that can't be implemented in the theme.

 # Appendix.
-Implement Material UI Theme Solution
+Implement the Material UI Theme Solution

-Use the Material UI `createMuiTheme` function to create a theme object:

-- Use overrides to style Material UI components with a non-Material UI Style (A)
-- Use custom theme properties to style Non-Material UI components with a non-Materal UI Style (B)

-Wrap the app in the Material UI `MuiThemeProvider` which provides a theme to the all components in the application.

-Get the theme name from Overmind, and pass it to a `makeTheme` function which:
+Get the theme name from Overmind state, and pass it to a `makeTheme` function which:

-- Customizes the theme by theme name
-- Calls `createMuiTheme` to create a theme object
+- Calls `createMuiTheme` to create a customized theme object
 - Assigns the theme object to the `MuiThemeProvider.theme` property

+Use the Material UI `createMuiTheme` function to create a theme object.
+For the non-Material theme:

+- Customize Material UI components with `styleOverrides`, `defaultProps` and theme variables.
+- Customize non-Material UI components with custom theme variables.

+Wrap the app in the Material UI `MuiThemeProvider` which provides the theme to the all components in the application.

 # Appendix.
 Wrap a Material UI Component with a Styled Component (C)